Unmissable baked BBQ pork buns that redefine the classic, plus excellent dim sum and casual Cantonese fare.

 Important Note

-One location previously in Hell's Kitchen has closed, and the current sole NYC location is on 4th Street.
-Some customers feel that only the baked BBQ pork buns are exceptional, with other dishes being less remarkable.
+One commenter mentioned that the Hell's Kitchen location has closed, with the sole remaining NYC location being on 4th Street.
+Some opinions suggest that while the baked BBQ pork buns are excellent, other menu items might not be as good, with a recommendation to get the buns to-go.

 Positive"Tim Ho Wan's pineapple buns are mentioned as a classic."